Billie Eilish Finally Meets Justin Bieber For The First Time At Coachella 2019

 Billie Eilish’s dreams came true at the Coachella Valley Music and Arts Festival over the weekend!
-The 17-year-old sensation visited Indio, California on Saturday to perform her very first set at the iconic festival, which quickly became the highlight of many concertgoers’ experiences.
-The highlight of the evening for Eilish, though, came after her set, when she finally got the chance to meet her longtime celebrity crush, Justin Bieber.
+The 17-year-old sensation visited Indio, California, on Saturday to perform her very first set at the iconic festival, which quickly became the highlight of many concertgoers’ experiences.
+The highlight of the evening for Eilish, though, came after her set when she finally got the chance to meet her longtime celebrity crush, Justin Bieber.

 Bieber attended Coachella with his wife, Hailey Bieber.
 The two reportedly watched Eilish in awe as she performed hits from her debut studio album When We All Fall Asleep, Where Do We Go? for a jam-packed crowd.
 During her set, the “Sorry” singer even tweeted that he was “proud” of Eilish, according to NME.